-2015 Pension Benefits
+2016 Pension Benefits

 The UPS Retirement Plan is noncontributory and includes substantially all eligible employees of participating domestic subsidiaries who are not members of a collective bargaining unit, as well as certain employees covered by a collective bargaining agreement.
+The UPS Retirement Plan was closed to new entrants as of July 1, 2016.